 Because the CSV format contains no metadata beyond column names, the handler is forced to guess the datatype of the values in each column.
-It does this by reading the whole file through once and guessing on the basis of what it has seen.
+It does this by reading the whole file through once and guessing on the basis of what it has seen (though see the maxSample configuration option).
 This has the disadvantages: